Duct tape

-Duct tape is generally silvery gray in color, but also available in other colors and printed designs, from whimsical yellow ducks, college logos to practical camouflage patterns.
-It is often confused with gaffer tape (which is designed to be non-reflective and cleanly removed, unlike duct tape).
+Duct tape is generally silvery gray in color, but also available in other colors and printed designs, from whimsical yellow ducks to practical camouflage patterns.
+It is often confused with gaffer tape which is designed to be non-reflective and cleanly removed, unlike duct tape.

 During World War II, Revolite (then a division of Johnson & Johnson) developed an adhesive tape made from a rubber-based adhesive applied to a durable duck cloth backing.
 This tape resisted water and was used to seal some ammunition cases during that period.

 "Duck tape" is recorded in the Oxford English Dictionary as having been in use since 1899 and "duct tape" (described as "perhaps an alteration of earlier duck tape") since 1965.